Last updated: 6 days ago

 The transition to Apple Silicon has been long coming and developers are finally able to start adapting their apps for ARM-based Macs.
-A new Mac running Apple Silicon will launch in 2020, with the entire line expected to be transitioned within 2 years.
 Between virtualization software and live-app translation of Intel-based apps, Apple has developers and consumers covered.
 The company plans on supporting their Intel Macs for the next few years, but it is clear that custom ARM silicon is the future for Mac.

 ● All iPad and iPhone apps will run natively

-● macOS Big Sur works on Intel and ARM
+● macOS Big Sur works on Intel and M1

 ● Thunderbolt is still supported